innodatalabs/ilabs.matchback/README.md

 * Instrumented HTML - this is the input HTML file with added id attributes (where needed), to be referenced by meta datapoint via idref
 * meta JSON file - the inno:meta section extracted from the inno:dom XML file, where "idref" atributes now point to the HTML

+## Algorithm

+1. Take source HTML, and build an index containing all words and their parent XML element
+2. Do the same for the target inno:dom XML
+3. Use `difflib` to compare source text with the target text.
+Pieces that match establish one-to-one mapping between source word and target word.
+From source and target indices we also know the XML elements that correspond to the matched words.
+4. Given an element in the target inno:dom, we can find all words that are "covered" by this element, then we check how many of these words have match to the source.
+This is called "coverage" fraction.
+   It is usually in the range of 0.85 and higher.
+If we can not match back at least 0.75 of the target words, we issue an error and algorithm fails (you can adjust the threshold with the `required` CLI option).
+5. Once we have matched words, we follow them to the source and from source index we collect all XML elements that correspond to these chunks.
+Because of the inline tags like `<i>`, `<b>`, etc., we often end up with more than one element in the source tree that corresponds to the given element in the target tree.
+6. Given a set of matched candidate elements in the source tree, we find a single common ancestor, and declare this to be a match for the element in the target inno:dom.
+7. Steps 4-6 are repeated for every element in the inno:dom that needs to be matched back to the source HTML.

 ## Developing
 ```
 python3 -m venv .venv